All Weather Flat Course

 This All-Weather Championships race is restricted to three year olds and is run over the sprint distance of 6f.

-As with the other All-Weather Championships contests, this takes place on Good Friday each year, with this Three Year Old race the fifth on the card.
+As with the other All-Weather Championships contests, this takes place on Good Friday each year, with this Three Year Old race the fourth on the card.
 Some top jockeys have ridden home the winner here with Oisin Murphy, Robert Winston and Christophe Soumillon all victorious in the race’s short history.

-3 Year Old AW Championships Betting Tips
+3 Year Old AW Championships Course Map (All Weather Flat Course)

-3 Year Old AW Championships Winners
+3 Year Old AW Championships Past Winners

 |2019||Transcendent||11/4||Fabrice Chappet||Christophe Soumillon|